wp-plugins/memphis-documents-library/readme.txt

 * *New* - A restore defaults option has been added this will restore Memphis Documents Library to its factory state, *WARNING all files and post will be deleted*.
 * *Update* - Updated localization files.
 * *Update* - Uninstall will not remove all saved variables , posts, files, categories, and directories for a single WordPress Site and also WordPress Multisite.
+* *Update* - Change the way date modified is handle, was using an array value now using file date modifed attribute.
+* *Update* - Updated localization files.
 * *Bug* - Error with javascript loading, if using WordPress Multisite network admin.
 * *Bug* - Fixed issue where Post Status was not displaying any statuses.
 * *Bug* - Batch upload was cutting of filenames with dots in them.
 * *Bug* - Fixed bug causing new installs to produce errors, these errors would correct themselves but very annoying for users to see.
 * *Bug* - Removed extra label tag in sort box which was cause issues in Firefox.
+* *Bug* - Fixed Chrome bug, where file types that are allowed in WordPress are being blocked by Memphis Documents Library.
+* *Bug* - Fixed a bug when creating categories a null category would be created that could not be delete.

 = Memphis Documents Library Features =